 - Go to Downloads » Settings » Payments.

-⚙️ Stripe setup documentation.
+⚙️ For detailed guidance, check out our Stripe setup documentation.

 ✅ Step 4 Checklist: